polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/codemirror/README.md

 The "arguments" you can pass into it are as follows.

-* [_innerValue] - To set the initial Hyperlambda as the widget is loaded
+* [_value] - To set the initial Hyperlambda as the widget is loaded
 * [_events] - To associate lambda events with the widget

 All other properties are ignored, and to the most parts, don't really give any sense, since the HTML "textarea" widget rendered, is actually